 When you use traditional wood pencils, you have to sharpen them.
 Frequently.
-Not only is this time consuming, but each time you sharpen that pencil, it gets shorter.
+Not only is this time-consuming, but it gets shorter each time you sharpen that pencil.
 Before you know it, you’ll have a tiny nub of a pencil that you can hardly grip.
 That’s when it’s time to start the cycle over again and grab the next pencil.

 You Can Obtain Replacement Leads

 When a mechanical pencil runs out of lead, you can quickly load more into it.
 In fact, lead is so inexpensive that it’s good to keep an ample supply on hand.
 This certainly beats throwing out a wood pencil and sharpening another one.

 Mechanical pencils are familiar enough now that you can buy a pencil lead just about anywhere, so you never have to worry about running out.

 Erasers Attached To The Pencil

 The little eraser on the back of a mechanical pencil is great when you’re using it to write.
 Unfortunately, they aren’t the best option when drawing with a pencil.
 On the plus side, they are good at erasing light marks, and they’re small enough that you’re afforded a fair amount of precision.
 On the downside, if you try to remove more substantial marks with these erasers, you’ll usually end up failing, and you could also end up tearing the paper.

 Fine Polymer Lead Mixed With Oil More Sustainable Lead